-To prepare a nice cup of Excelso coffee, take one tbsp of the ground coffee (7 to 8g) and put in a cup.
+To prepare a nice cup of Excelso coffee, take one tbsp of the ground coffee (7 to 8g) and put it in a cup.
 Add 200ml of hot water (85 degrees) and stir liberally.
-Maximum brew time is 4 to 5 minutes.
+The maximum brew time is 4 to 5 minutes.

 To maintain the coffee flavor, store your Excelso Coffee in an airtight containment (preferably ceramic) and store in a cool, dry place.
 Keep away from direct sunlight.